PerpetualWar/vue2-dragula/README.md

 > :ok_hand: Drag and drop so simple it hurts

+# Just republished with fix for _typeof, as owner has not republished with the new changes

 Vue wrapper for [dragula](https://github.com/bevacqua/dragula) drag'n drop library, based on [vue-dragula](https://github.com/Astray-git/vue-dragula) by [@Astray-git](https://github.com/Astray-git).

 This library has been refactored, upgraded and extended with powerful new features for use with Vue 2.